 - Webgun - The webgun shoots a spiderweb into the world, which takes up one square, and considerably slows down any enemies caught in it.
 Often used to kill shopkeepers with the "unlimited bounce trick".
 Webs will also stop arrows fired by traps.

-- Magic Scepter - The spelunkers best friend.
-This weapon shoots homing rings of death towards the closest enemy, which will one-hit kill any enemy (In theory.
-The item is only obtainable in the Ancient Ruins, after which the other "Boss" enemies can no longer be encountered).
+- Magic Scepter - This weapon shoots homing rings of death towards the closest enemy, which will one-hit kill any enemy.
+The item is only obtainable in the Ancient Ruins.

 Certain types of equipment are always active once obtained.
 These appear in their icon form underneath the life, bomb, and rope counters.
 Others work like carried items and can be picked up or left behind at will.